fgero/dhcpv6-mod/README.md

 When you update your applications from Unifi UI, `wget` commands are launched in the background, to download the new firmware binaries.

-Unfortunately, as of July 2023 at least, the IPV6 endpoints of `fw-download.ubnt.com` are unreachable.
+Unfortunately, as of July 2023 at least, Unifi's IPV6 endpoints for `fw-download.ubnt.com` are unreachable.
-And, as Unifi does not use `wget` options like `--connect-timeout=01` or the `--prefer-family=IPv4`, the default is to try the first adress returned by the DNS resolver, which is IPV6 in our case, and never timeout.
+And, as Unifi does not use `wget` options like `--connect-timeout=10` or the `--prefer-family=IPv4`, the default is to try the first adress returned by the DNS resolver, which is IPV6 in our case, and this will wait forever and not perform the desired update

 So we need to use the `.wgetrc` file to change the default behaviour of `wget` commands (until Unifi does something)

+> **Note**
-(NOTE : if you used the `install-dhcpv6-mod.sh` script to install, as you should have, then it's already done for you, this is for information or check)
+> If you used the `install-dhcpv6-mod.sh` script to install, as you should have, then the fix is already done for you, this is for information or check)

 ```bash
 grep -sq '^prefer-family' /root/.wgetrc || echo 'prefer-family = IPv4' >> /root/.wgetrc